-Harris, a American, was the representative for Maryland's 3rd congressional district from 1859 to 1861.
+Harris was the representative for Maryland’s 3rd congressional district and was an American.
+He served from 1859 to 1861.

 From Dec 1855 to Mar 1861, Harris missed 597 of 1,710 roll call votes, which is 34.9%.
 This is worse than the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.

 |Dec 1859-Feb 1860||69||24||34.8%||84th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information